 Cheetal Grand in Delhi-Dehradun highway

 It is mainly a restaurant but the needs and servings are that of a dhaba.
-It is located upon the Delhi Dehradun highway and you must visit it if you are on that way.
+It is located on the Delhi Dehradun highway and you must visit it if you are on that way.
 Whatever you deserve you just need to order it, and the eatery would be in front of you.
 The dhaba cum restaurant has got everything in its store.
-From the traditional rice, dal, sabji, roti to modern sandwiches, cold coffee and many more, all is available at this incredible eating place.
-You can also try the paneer pakoras and tubular omelette of Cheetal.
+From the traditional rice, dal, sabji, roti to modern sandwiches, cold coffee, and many more, all is available at this incredible eating place.
+You can also try the paneer pakoras and tubular omelet of Cheetal.
 Foods seem tastier when the environment is neat and clean and Cheetal has it all.

 Amrik Sukhdeb Dhaba on Nh1